Expected Delivery: 3-4 Days

 They will be familiar with the anatomy of the face, including the location and function of the facial muscles, and will identify dangerous Botox zones to avoid.

-A trained healthcare professional will also know the correct technique for injecting Botox, including the precise dosage and injection site.
-They will also be able to advise patients on pre and post-injection care to minimize the risk of complications.
+Any trained healthcare professional will know precisely the proper technique to use when injecting Botox, including the dosage and injection site best suited to the patient and results required.
+They will also be able to provide advice to patients on the care process for before and after the injection, to minimize the risk of complications.

 Six Popular Dermal Filler Trends in 2023 – read more.